DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 - *Memory limits*: Some memory optimization is implemented, however, TPStream files are often very big.
 Because most processing happens within one module (TPMm), memory usage can be an issue for many files at once.
 You have been warned.

 ### TODO (future)
-- [ ] should the initial TP times be shifted (as if they were streamed now) ?
+- [ ] should the initial TP times be shifted (as if they were streamed 'now') ?
 - [ ] option in python script to pick TA algorithm ?
 - [ ] support for multiple concurrent (different) makers
 - [ ] different filtering options per ROU ?